barvian/thesis/paper.md

 	</div>
 </div>

 The application is divided into three primary actions: "Learn", "Relax", and "Reflect", each representing one of the core features described above.
 A tab layout was used in accordance to the iOS HIG, which prefers a tab bar “to support a flat information architecture” {% include c.html r=6 a=false p="49" %}.
-The tab icons were taken from [the NounProject](https://thenounproject.com), used with permission.
+The tab icons were taken from [the NounProject](https://thenounproject.com), and used with permission.

 ##### Onboarding